RickKotlarz/PromptVault/README.md

 - **Instructions:** Replace {Insert prompt here} with your prompt.
 After running, copy and past
 - Source: Self created
 ```
 You are an AI prompt engineering specialist.
 Ask 5 clarifying questions to improve the following prompt.
 Don't respond with an updated prompt until I've answered all questions.
-Results of the refined prompt should be shown to the user in markdown, then again in markdown within a code block for easy copying titled (Reformated for easier copying/pasting)
+Results of the refined prompt should be shown to the user in markdown, then again in markdown within a code block for easy copying titled (Reformatted for easier copying/pasting)

 **Prompt to improve:**
 `{Insert prompt here}`